-However varied or complex the action gets, your position is always at a fixed point, and that helps to stamp out any potential for motion sickness.
-You can roll, pitch, and flail about haplessly (the latter happening frequently, we find) during extended play sessions at the mercy of Frontier’s Newtonian flight model without the queasiness setting in.
+However varied or complex the action gets, your position is always at a fixed point, which helps stamp out any potential for motion sickness.
+You can roll, pitch, and flail about haplessly (the latter happening frequently, we find) during extended play sessions at the mercy of Frontier’s Newtonian flight model without the queasiness sets in.

-That is absolutely crucial to maintaining Elite Dangerous’s appeal as a long-form game.
-The Cambridge studio has been among the most forward-thinking when it comes to VR support, and it tells with every second you spent in the cockpit.
+That is crucial to maintaining Elite Dangerous’s appeal as a long-form game.
+The Cambridge studio has been among the most forward-thinking regarding VR support, and you can tell with every second you spend in the cockpit.

 If you want to take the idea of being in another place to the extreme, No Limits 2 is for you.
 Creator Ole Lange’s roller coaster simulation game is a testament to the psychosomatic powers only the best VR games can provide; your legs feel weak as you hurtle down impossibly steep drops as if they are subject to physical forces.
 The same goes for your poor stomach as you make your way through corkscrews – as far as your body’s concerned, you are on that coaster.

 And, yet, No Limits 2 is not the jamboree of stomach-emptying motion sickness that it might have been.
-The fixed point camera helps, and it is clear that developing the game specifically for VR minimised the potential for vomiting.
-A remarkable feat given the subject matter.
-With a reasonably advanced designing tool and more types of coaster than you ever knew existed, No Limits 2 is the only game you need visit if you want the simulated theme park experience.
+The fixed point camera helps, and it is clear that developing the game specifically for VR minimises the potential for vomiting.
+A remarkable feat, given the subject matter.
+With a reasonably advanced designing tool and more types of coasters than you ever knew existed, No Limits 2 is the only game you need to visit if you want the simulated theme park experience.

-Beat Saber is basically a Star Wars game with a liberal dose of Guitar Hero.
-It’s a rhythm VR game where you dual-wield lightsabers to slash oncoming glowing cubes that fly towards you in time with its slick music.
-Each cube also has a directional arrow symbol indicating which direction it needs to be cut, adding that extra level of challenge.
+Put very simply, Beat Saber is Guitar Hero with lightsabers.
+In this rhythm VR game, you use your controllers to slash oncoming glowing cubes that fly towards you in time with its slick music.
+Each cube also has a directional arrow symbol indicating which direction to cut, adding that extra level of challenge.

-When the creators of Genital Jousting and Broforce make a VR title you can probably assume that it’s going to be an exceptionally silly fighting game.
-Gorn is a violent first-person combat game where you play a muscled warrior and your only aim to beat the eyes out of other muscly warriors.
+When the creators of Genital Jousting and Broforce make a VR title, you can probably assume that it will be an exceptionally silly fighting game.
+Gorn is a violent first-person combat game where you play a muscled warrior whose only aim is to beat the eyes out of other muscly warriors.
 Yep.
 The eyes.

 You can grab weapons, parry attacks, and hold an enemy still while you pummel them into a crimson pulp.
-The controls are easy enough to intuitively figure out, but Gorn’s movement mechanics will take some getting used to.
+The controls are easy enough to figure out intuitively, but Gorn’s movement mechanics will take some getting used to.
 Instead of teleporting or using the control stick to move around, you swing your arms as if you are actually walking.
-What this results in is bloody combat with bar brawl levels of clumsiness as you and your enemies stagger from side-to-side desperately trying to land punches.
+This results in bloody combat with bar brawl levels of clumsiness as you and your enemies stagger from side to side, desperately trying to land punches.
 Gorn is pure dumb fun and is well worth stumbling into.

-Gaming and masochism go hand in hand – just look at games like Dark Souls – few genres display this more prominently than the roguelike.
-In Death is a VR roguelike that has the sole aim of killing you every time you play it.
+Gaming and masochism go hand in hand – look at games like Dark Souls – few genres display this more prominently than the roguelike.
+In Death is a VR roguelike that solely aims to kill you every time you play it.